THE NATIONAL BACKBONE INFRASTRUCTURE PROJECT (NBI/EGI)

 Under the Strategy for Rationalisation of IT Services across the MDAs, NITA-U has:

-a) Extended connectivity to two hundred and five (205) Government Ministries, Departments and Agencies (MDA) Sites through the backbone and of these, one hundred and forty one (141) Government MDA sites are fully utilising the services (Internet, Data Links and IFMS) through the backbone.
+a) Extended connectivity to two hundred and thirty seven (237) Government Ministries, Departments and Agencies (MDA) Sites through the backbone and of these, one hundred and forty one (141) Government MDA sites are fully utilising the services (Internet, Data Links and IFMS) through the backbone.

 c) Key services such as the One Stop Centre, E-mails and Unified Messaging and Collaboration services are being hosted in the National Data Centre